nicslabdev/BehaviorallyGroundedAgent-BasedBenignTrafficGenerationwithLLMVariability/appendix.md

 ## Constrained Planner Interface (Regular-User Profile)

-The regular-user agent uses a language-model-backed planner only to instantiate high-level navigation decisions (e.g., what to search for, which benign URL to open, and how long to dwell), while all packet- and protocol- level properties remain an emergent result of executing real applications and network stacks.
+The regular-user agent uses a language-model-backed planner only to instantiate high-level navigation decisions (e.g., what to search for, which benign URL to open, and how long to dwell), while all packet- and protocol-level properties remain an emergent result of executing real applications and network stacks.
 To make this component reviewable and reproducible, the planner is restricted to a fixed action space and must return a schema-valid JSON object.
 The agent validates each response before execution and logs planner configuration and template identifiers as part of the run provenance.

 The figure below provides an implementation-oriented decomposition of the regular-user agent.
 The planner is isolated to a narrow decision boundary (schema-constrained action proposals), while orchestration and browser automation are responsible for execution, timing perturbations, and session-budget enforcement.